-The National MS Society is collaborating with the Department of Veteran’s Affairs (VA) MS Centers of Excellence to improve care and support services for veterans with multiple sclerosis and their families.
+The National MS Society signed a memorandum of agreement with the Department of Veteran’s Affairs, MS Centers of Excellence, in 2019 to improve care and expand resources for veterans living with multiple sclerosis and their families.

 U.S. Dept. of Veterans Affairs - MS Centers of Excellence